AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 comparison sites

-External sources are important because they can build brand credibility or boost the visibility of your competition.
+External sources are important because they can build brand credibility or strengthen the visibility of the competition.

 Log in to the Semly panel